 Pay Monthly & Pay As You Go.
 Three can unlock your iPhone at any time.
 To request an unlock, fill out the form on Three’s website.
 There is no charge for this service.
 The details you provide on the form must match up exactly with those on your Three account (i.e. you’ll need to provide the details of the bill payer).

 If you don’t currently have an active account at Three, you can unlock your iPhone by first ordering a free SIM card.
 Activate the SIM card before filling out the unlocking form.
 You don’t need to be the original owner of the device.

 How do I unlock an iPhone from T-Mobile?

 Pay Monthly & Pay As You Go.
-T-Mobile will unlock your iPhone providing you’ve been a customer for at least 3 months.
-There is an administration charge of £15.32 for the service.
+T-Mobile will unlock your iPhone providing you’ve been a customer for at least 6 months.
+There’s an administration charge of £20.42 for the service.
 You can request an unlock by calling T-Mobile customer services (dial 150 from your handset).

 How do I unlock an iPhone from Vodafone?

 Pay Monthly.
 For Vodafone Pay Monthly customers, it’s free to unlock an iPhone providing you’ve had it for at least 12 months.
 If you’ve had the iPhone for less than 12 months, you’ll be charged an unlocking fee of £19.99.
 The unlocking process should be completed within 7-10 working days.
 You can make the request through Vodafone’s online form.

 Pay As You Go.
 There’s an administration charge of £19.99 to unlock your iPhone from Vodafone.
 This charge is taken from your Pay As You Go balance so you should top up by at least £20 prior to unlocking your iPhone.
 Pay As You Go customers should request an unlock through Vodafone’s online form.

 How do I unlock an iPhone from EE?